BrianVi11egas/BrianVi11egas.github.io/README.md

 <img width="1526" height="713" alt="Screenshot 2025-09-22 140018" src="https://github.com/user-attachments/assets/66e4f75b-5a42-4973-a484-cc94755c0ffd" />

+### Quick, Draw!
+This is a mini project that required me to make a sort of pictonar type of game, but the catch is.
+You are the one drawing, but the AI is the thing trying to guess what you are drawing.
+Kind of like Akinator.

 ### Algorithmic Bias
 This project allowed me to see that you didn't need to be an expert in coding, it was all just about learning how you can explain yourself and what I was trying to explain.
 It is something that I learned in the future after I have used Javascript and style to improve upon it, it's not the prettiest thing in the world.
 However, it is something that I am proud of.